The Amin Chord

 A minor Chord sounds kinda sad...

-You should notice that this first chord is very similar to the E chord that we learnt in lesson BC-113, but with the shape placed on different strings.
+You should notice that this first chord is very similar to the E chord that we learnt earlier, but with the shape placed on different strings.

 Subsequently, you should find changing from Am to E pretty easy.
-Make sure that your 1st finger is not muting the thinnest string when checking each note individually in your practice, and check with this audio clip that it sounds right.
+Make sure that your 1st finger is not muting the thinnest string when checking each note individually in your practice, and check with how it sounds in the video lesson to make sure you getting it right.

-Once you have this one sorted then it's time to check out another chord in BC-122 • The Emin Chord
+Once you have this one sorted then it's time to check out another minor chord!